Grattan Crescent Park: Anti-social behaviour

-In the minutes of a meeting of Dublin City Council's South Central Area Committee in April 2021 it was revealed that, following on from a petition signed by 230 local people, all Councillors for the South Central Area were asking that the Parks Dept. look at Grattan Crescent Park as a matter of urgency to address a number of issues.
+In the minutes of a meeting of Dublin City Council's South Central Area Committee in April 2021, it was recorded that, following on from a petition signed by 230 local people, all councillors for the South Central Area were asking that the council's parks department look at Grattan Crescent Park as a matter of urgency to address a number of issues.
 These included a major increase in anti-social behaviour with syringes being found in the park, rough sleeping occurring in the park, as well as problems with ongoing alcohol consumption.
-It was also mentioned that the park needed to be cleaned on a regular basis, signs needed replacing where necessary, play equipment needed to be checked regularly to ensure it was safe for use, a bin was needed in the playground area to deter littering, and overgrown cow parsley weeds and buddleia next to the River Camac were out of control and needed to be cut back.
+It was also mentioned that the park needed to be cleaned on a regular basis, signs needed replacing, play equipment needed to be checked regularly to ensure it was safe for use, a bin was needed in the playground area to deter littering, and overgrown cow parsley weeds and buddleia next to the River Camac were out of control and needed to be cut back.

 Residents requested that an online community consultation process be carried out as a way of influencing future upgrades in the park and as a means of ensuring sustainability.